Excursions Faculty and Staff

 Meet Our Exceptional Faculty

-Samantha Cyr is currently a teacher of the Hearing Impaired for Bloomfield Public Schools.
-She has a Bachelor’s Degree in Early Childhood Education and a Master’s Degree in in Deaf Education and Aural Habilitation from the University of Hartford.
-She has worked as a substitute teacher in kindergarten through fifth grades for many schools in the area.
+Samantha Cyr is currently a teacher of the hearing impaired for Bloomfield Public Schools.
+She has a bachelor’s degree in early childhood education and a master’s degree in deaf education and aural habilitation from the University of Hartford.
+She is also a K-6 CT certified teacher and has also worked as a substitute teacher in kindergarten through fifth grades for many schools in the area.

 Thomas Ebersold earned a sixth-year degree in gifted and talented education from UConn.
 He has eight years' experience as a TAG (Talented and Gifted Instructor).
 He incorporates problem-solving strategies into his teaching.
 A former editor and reporter in Trumbull, he still does occasional freelance journalism.